Hoyt Wilhelm: New York Giants (1952–1956)

 In 1954, Wilhelm was a key piece of the pitching staff that led the 1954 Giants to a world championship.
 He pitched 111 innings, finishing with a 12–4 record and a 2.10 ERA.
 During one of Wilhelm's appearances that season, catcher Ray Katt committed four passed balls in one inning to set the major league record; the record has subsequently been tied twice.
 When Stan Musial set a record by hitting five home runs in a doubleheader that year, Wilhelm was pitching in the second game and gave up two of the home runs.
 The 1954 World Series represented Wilhelm's only career postseason play.
 He pitched 2 1/3 innings over two games, earning a save in the third game.
 The team won the World Series in a four-game sweep.

 Wilhelm's ERA increased to 3.93 over 59 games and 103 innings pitched in 1955, but he managed a 4–1 record.
 He finished the 1956 season with a 4–9 record and a 3.83 ERA in 89 1/3 innings.
 Sportswriter Bob Driscoll later attributed Wilhelm's difficulties in the mid-1950s to the decline in the career of Giants catcher Wes Westrum, writing that baseball was "a game of inches, and for Hoyt, Wes had been that inch in the right direction."

-Middle career
+St. Louis Cardinals (1957)

 On February 26, 1957, Wilhelm was traded by the Giants to the St. Louis Cardinals for Whitey Lockman.
 At the time of the trade, St. Louis manager Fred Hutchinson described Wilhelm as the type of pitcher who "makes us a definite pennant threat ...
 He'll help us where we need help the most."
 In 40 games with the Cardinals that season, he earned 11 saves but finished with a 1–4 record and his highest ERA to that point in his career (4.25).

+Cleveland Indians (1957–1958)

 The Cardinals placed him on waivers in September and he was claimed by the Cleveland Indians, who used him in two games that year.

+In 1958, Cleveland manager Bobby Bragan used Wilhelm occasionally as a starter.
+Although he had a 2.49 ERA, none of the Indians' catchers could handle Wilhelm's knuckleball.